How exactly does enhanced CPC work?

-On the other hand, there are marketers who think that it’s a dangerous option because it turns the whole bidding process over to an algorithm owned by a company that wants to get as much money from you as possible.
+On the other hand, there are marketers who prefer manual CPC versus enhanced CPC.
+They think it’s dangerous to turn the whole bidding process over to an algorithm owned by the very same company that’s charging you for ads.

 Enhanced CPC works by automatically adjusting your bids for clicks that are likely to land you sales.

-In other words, if AdWords determines that you’re bidding too low for a well-performing ad, it will up the bid so that you get more conversions.
+In other words, if Google Ads determines that you’re bidding too low for a well-performing ad, it will up the bid so that you get more conversions.
 It does that by raising your max CPC bid.

 You read that right.
-AdWords will increase your max bid so that you can earn more sales.
+Google Ads will increase your max bid by to 30% so that you can win the ad space you want, and earn more sales.

 There’s another side to that coin, though.
-For ads that are less likely to convert, AdWords will lower the bids so that you don’t waste money.
+For ads that are less likely to convert, Google Ads will lower the bids so that you don’t waste money.

 In fact, the bidding can drop all the way down to $0 for underperforming ads.

-So how, exactly, does AdWords determine whether or not it should raise or lower your bid?
+So how, exactly, does Google Ads determine whether or not it should raise or lower your bid?
 It uses a form of Smart Bidding that relies on market signals, such as the browser location, user demographics, and time of day.

-Before you can use Enhanced CPC, you need a history.
-That means you must have at least 15 conversions in your campaign.
+Before you can start using Enhanced CPC, you have to have a history on Google Ads.
+That means you must have at least 15 conversions (that’s clicks from potential customers) in your campaign.

 Why?
-So that AdWords will have enough data to make adjustments to your bid.
+So that Google Ads will have enough data to make adjustments to your bid.
 Otherwise, the system would simply be shooting in the dark.

-Of course, you’ll also need to have conversion tracking turned.
-That’s how AdWords will determine which type of people are likely to convert.
+Of course, you’ll also need to have conversion tracking turned on.
+That’s how Google Ads will determine which type of people are likely to convert.

-Keep in mind: the larger the sample size, the more likely it is that AdWords will have accurate data.
+Keep in mind: the larger the sample size, the more likely it is that Google Ads will have accurate data.
 In this case, bigger really is better.

-The AdWords algorithm notices an auction where your ad is likely to perform well.
+The Google Ads algorithm notices an auction where your ad is likely to perform well.
 However, the minimum bid to qualify for that auction is $1.50 per click.

-Since you’re using Enhanced CPC, AdWords will ignore your max bid of $1 per click and boot your bid up to $1.60 to ensure that your ad makes it into the rotation.
+Since you’re using Enhanced CPC, Google Ads will ignore your max bid of $1 per click and boot your bid up to $1.60 to ensure that your ad makes it into the rotation.

-So AdWords jacked up your bid to $1.60 and earned you more sales.
+So Google Ads just jacked up your bid to $1.60 and earned you more sales.
+Many other businesses have seen their conversion number numbers go up too.
 That’s a good thing, right?